gunjanpatel/learning/README.md

 # Learning
 ---
-This is how I learn git
+This is how we learn git